 An Alternative program is available on the campus of Griffin Middle Academy.
-(During the 2021-2022 school year, a virtual option will be used by the sending school) Additional non-traditional option include the following:
+Additional non-traditional option include the following:

 Jobs for America's Graduates (JAG) is a grant funded program dedicated to preventing dropouts among students who are most at-risk.
 JAG provides students with career skills and career awareness, encourages students to stay in school through graduation, and helps students secure quality entry level jobs leading to career.
 The JAG program is offered at Griffin Middle Academy, Middle School, and General Trass High School.